 A trip to El Triunfo isn’t complete without a walk through the old mining grounds.
 Access to the area can be found on Calle Libertad (just head toward the tall smokestack).
 Here, visitors will find old mining equipment, brick ruins, and old smokestacks.
 The largest smokestack, “La Romana” is 35 meters tall and is rumored to be designed by Gustav Eiffel (of Eiffel tower fame).
 Follow the path lined by the white rocks to head up to the mirador lookout, where you’ll get a beautiful view of the little town and the surrounding mountains.
 Halfway up the path to the mirador is a side jaunt to the walled-in Panteon Ingles cemetery with 13 white aboveground mausoleums of English citizens who once worked in the mines.

-The planned Museo de Plata will be a mining museum opening to the public by the end of 2016.
-The museum will tell the history of the mine and the region through interactive exhibits that will bring to life the rich history of the area.
-Stay tuned for more information.
+The new Museo Ruta de Plata is a beautiful new museum and cultural museum that tells the history of the mine and the region through interactive exhibits that will bring to life the rich history of the area.

 During the prosperous years of El Triunfo, the town was a cultural center and for music and dance.
 The old Museo de la Música (no tel.
 8am-2pm daily, 20 pesos entrance fee) music museum is still in town, housing pianos and other instruments that were shipped to El Triunfo from all over the world during its prime.
 Unfortunately, the curator of the museum, Nicolás Carrillo, (affectionately known as “The Liberace of Baja”) passed away a few years ago, and the museum has not been well taken care of since then.

 For those who love shopping, there are a few small shops and galleries in town across from Caffé El Triunfo.